KUL-recon-lab/course_nucmed_tech/04_data_acquisition.md

 \mbox{PETsens}_{x=0} = \frac{2 \pi d R}{ 4 \pi R^2} = \frac{d}{2R}
 ```

 This is the maximum sensitivity, obtained for {math}`x = 0`.
-The average over {math}`=
+The average over {math}`=-d/2 \ldots d/2`
--d/2 \ldots d/2` is half that value, since in the center of the PET, the sensitivity varies linearly between the maximum and zero:
+is half that value, since in the center of the PET, the sensitivity varies linearly between the maximum and zero:

 ```{math}
 :label: eq:petsens